Mikelaifu/NU-Social-Media-Twitter--Analytic-Assignment/Twitter_bot/Social+Media+Analytic+--+TwitterBots.md

 ## Explnation:

-In this project: I create a twitter bot. that create a twitter monitoring system to spider the newst key words sent from account @PlotBot ; then extract those key word for sentimental analysis and plot the analysis then send into my new account @DraculaisLaifu.
+In this project: I create a twitter bot(as a twitter monitoring system to spider the newst request(any mention "@DraculaisLaifu" sent from different account in thr format of "hi @DraculaisLaifu, can you analyze " @anything" ; then extract data from @anything for sentimental analysis and plot the analysis then send the graph into analysis account @DraculaisLaifu.

 for example displaying: I tweeted about those key account: